Yizhan-Gu/Yizhan-Gu/README.md

 - ❤️ To be without some of the things you want is an indispensable part of happiness
+- ❤️ 参差多态是幸福的本源
 - 👋 This is Ethan Gu, appreciation for being in the same universe with you
-- 💻 Currently interested in data processing with R
+- 💻 Currently PhD student @UCSD
+- 🏫 Undergraduate at Harbin Institute of Technology
 - 📫 Contact me at guyizhan33@gmail at any time
-- 🏫 Undergraduate at Harbin Institute of Technology
 - 💪 Keep on learning